 The Susan Wayne Center of Excellence nursing team works in partnership with all other departments, students, families, local medical groups, specialists, and our staff psychiatrist.
 This model of medical case management allows our nursing staff to understand and communicate a more nuanced view of a student’s physical health as it integrates with their mental health, behavior, and development.
 Nurses also work individually with students using a coach/mentoring model to engage them in building skills for self-care.
 Susan Wayne Center of Excellence has a board licensed psychiatrist on staff, who serves as our medical director.

 A key component of our mission is keeping family-centered values at the forefront of our work with students.
 We support family contact, visits, and family therapy as frequently as is appropriate for the child and their caregivers.
 We hold a variety of family-friendly events and festivals.
 We believe that lifelong connections and relationships are a critical component of treatment, and strive to uphold this value in all that we do.

-River Run Academy at the Susan Wayne Center for Excellence is constantly striving to utilize new and promising practices.
+The Susan Wayne Center for Excellence is constantly striving to utilize new and promising practices.
 We regularly review promising research, and pursue evidence-based, developmentally appropriate interventions.
 For example, we incorporate adventure-based therapy, pet therapy, and equine therapy into our therapeutic options.
 We also offer biofeedback (HeartMath), as well as Sensory Motor Arousal Regulation Treatment, or SMART, an intervention geared at meeting our students’ unique sensory input needs.